swanson/swanson.github.com/_posts/2012-07-08-theres-always-a-duck.md

 ---

 ![](/static/always-a-duck.jpeg)
-[There&rsquo;s Always a Duck: A collection of essays about people, culture, and teams][link]
+[There's Always a Duck: A collection of essays about people, culture, and teams][link]
 Elisabeth Hendrickson

 ---